WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 to serve as the parent in the configured prototype chain.
 Imported values are assumed to already have their prototype chain configured.

-Each configured descriptor is has a vector of export names.
+Each configured descriptor has a vector of export names.
 These are the names from which the Wasm module will import the descriptor values.

 Whether imported or declared,